 Do one of the following:

-- To create a Radial Filter, click and drag the mouse across the region of interest.
-This will draw an elliptical shape, which determines the area that is either affected or excluded from the adjustments you perform.
+- To create a Radial Gradient, click and drag the mouse across the region of interest.
+This will draw an elliptical shape, determining the area affected or excluded from your adjustments.

-- To edit an existing Radial Filter, click any of the gray handles on the photo.
+- To edit an existing Radial Gradient, click and drag any white handles on the photo.

-While drawing, press Shift to constrain the Radial Filter to a circle.
+While drawing, press Shift to constrain the Radial Gradient to a circle.

-- Invert Mask not selected (default): Changing any setting affects the image region outside the marquee area.
+- Invert not selected (default): Changing any setting affects the image region inside the marquee area.

-- Invert Mask selected: Changing any setting affects the image region inside the marquee area.
+- Invert selected: Changing any setting affects the image region outside the marquee area.

-Adjust the size (width and height) and orientation of the Radial Filter added.
+Adjust the size (width and height) and orientation of the Radial Gradient added.
 Select a filter, and:

 - Click and drag the center of the filter to move and reposition it.

-- Hover the pointer any of the four filter handles, and when the pointer icon changes, click and drag to change the size of the filter.
+- Hover the pointer on any of the four filter handles, and when the pointer icon changes, click and drag to change the filter size.

 - Hover the pointer close to the edge of the filter, and when the pointer icon changes, click and drag the edge of the filter to change the orientation.

-- Press and hold Shift + drag, to create an adjustment that is constrained to a circle.
+- Press and hold Shift + drag, to create an adjustment constrained to a circle.

 - While dragging one of the four handles to resize an adjustment, press and hold the Shift key, to preserve the aspect ratio of the adjustment shape.